Unit 3 - Notes

 • -1: Error.

-The write() system call writes data from a buffer to the file associated with the file descriptor.
+The write() system call writes data from a buffer to the file referred to by the file descriptor.

 Syntax